Fiserv/Commerce-Hub/docs/Resources/API-Documents/Use-Our-APIs.md

 ## Environments

-Learn about the multiple multiple environments for consuming Commerce Hub APIs for client development, customer acceptance testing, and production.
+Commerce Hub has different environments, that allow the consumption of our RESTful APIs for client development, customer acceptance testing, and production.

 <!-- theme: info -->
 >Commerce Hub highly recommend testing against our cert environment before using our production environment.